 Maebhe thought she might be sick.
-Fearful apprehension and tentative hope housed itself right behind her navel, manifesting as anxious butterflies that twisted and fluttered.
+A mix of apprehension and hope housed itself directly behind her navel, twisting and tugging and tangling into anxious knots.

-She, Drys, and Kieran made their way through the halls of the King’s palace.
+She, Drys, and Kieran made their way through the halls of the King’s palace for the second time in mere weeks.
 Kieran had hurried here alone the night before, after their eventful visit to Tellaos’ castle, but had been told it was too late, that the King had already retired for the evening.
 No amount of insistence on Kieran’s part had swayed the palace guards.

 The wait until morning had been a long one for Maebhe.
-In every shadow, she saw movement.
-When she closed her eyes, she saw crimson eyes and a warped smile.
-She was luck she’d had Drys, who’d been instrumental in keeping her…distracted.
+In every shadow, she glimpsed movement.
+When she tried to sleep, she saw crimson eyes and a warped smile burned into her eyelids.
+She was lucky she’d had Drys, who’d been instrumental in keeping her…distracted.

 Maebhe tugged at the tie of her kerchief, feeling like it suffocated her.
 She didn’t know why she was so nervous; the King had been perfectly reasonable — kind, even — during their last meeting.
-And now, they brought him the key to resolving this conflict with Illyon before it could develop.
-When Unity’s diplomats arrived, King Whelan could simply hand Amos Nochdvor over to them.
+And now, they brought him the key to resolving this conflict with Illyon before it could develop any further.
+This was the start to fixing everything.
+When Unity’s diplomats arrived, King Whelan could simply hand the freed Amos Nochdvor over to them.

-All Whelan had to do was send guards to rescue the alfar King…and do something about that woman.
-When Maebhe thought of her, of her empty stare and the aura of death that surrounded her, a fear gripped her unlike any she’d previously known.
-But surely, that woman, no matter how unnatural she may be, was not immune to the city guard and their modern weapons.
+He just had to do something about that woman.
+When Maebhe though of her, of her empty stare and air of death that surrounded her, a fear gripped her unlike any she’d previously known.
+But surely, that woman, no matter how unnatural or seemingly untouchable she may be, could not withstand the city guard and its modern weapons.

 Maebhe jumped when something touched her hand, laughing to herself when she realized it was only Drys’ fingers brushing her own.
-She took their hand and smiled.
+She took their hand when it was offered to her and smiled.

-“I know.
-I have to listen to you and Íde all the time, don’t I?”
-Maebhe asked.
+“Oh, I know,” Maebhe said.
+“I have to listen to you and Íde all the time, don’t I?”

 Kieran flushed and made a quiet hmmph noise, thankfully dropping the subject.